adeelahmadk/vim-ide/README.md

 Vim-IDE
 =======

-VIM Configuration for a lightw-eight IDE.
+VIM Configuration for a light-weight IDE.

 Requirements
 ------------